247i/Inkscape/App/மைசுமப்பவன்64/share/inkscape/extensions/docs/authors/unit-tests.rst

     Inkscape core repository, each test which inherits from the ComparisonMixin class is running comparison tests.

+2. Full-process tests that compare only some data in the output - These also invoke your extension, but you manually need to write comparisons for the output.

+    This is useful if the output file contains a lot of data (that could potentially change) and you only want to check correctness of a very specific datum with a particular test.

-2. Unit tests - These are individual test functions which call out to specific functions within your extension.
+3. Unit tests - These are individual test functions which call out to specific functions within your extension.
 These are typical python unit tests and many good python documents exist to describe how to write them well.
 For examples here you